OlivierRaemy/electron/docs/tutorial/windows-store-guide.md

 to determine what modifications your application is exactly doing to the operating system.

-Before running the CLI for the first time, you will have to setup the "Windows Desktop App Converter".
+Before running the CLI for the, you will have to setup the "Windows Desktop App Converter".
 This will take a few minutes, but don't worry - you only have to do this once.
 Download and Desktop App Converter from [here][app-converter].
 You will receive two files: `DesktopAppConverter.zip` and `BaseImage-14316.wim`.